 Visiting the Holocaust Museum after reading The Diary of Anne Frank

 Our students thrive after Meridian.
 Nearly 1 in 2 Meridian graduates are attending a selective magnet program or a Tier 1 charter high school.
 Graduates are attending Benjamin Banneker HS, McKinley Technology, Capital City, Washington Latin, Thurgood Marshall Academy, and many more.

 Dear 7th and 8th grade parents and guardians:

-As the Middle School Principal I look forward to working with our families to ensure that each student continues to develop academically, socially and emotionally.
+I feel very fortunate to have joined such a loving community of parents, staff, and students here at the Meridian Public Charter School as the Middle School Principal in the 2018-19 school year.
+I look forward to working with our families to ensure that each student continues to develop academically, socially and emotionally, and to challenge and inspire them to become leaders of a global society.
 Our academic program is designed to provide students with opportunities to master grade level skills, while enhancing their ability to think critically and independently.
 We continually improve instruction and offer more ways for our students to thrive.